panzerdp/dmitripavlutin.com/content/posts/143-promise-all-settled/index.md

 ### 2.2 One promise rejected

-Imagine there are no more fruits at the grocerry.
-In such case, let's reject the promise that returns fruits.
+Imagine there are no more fruits at the grocery.
+In such a case, let's reject the promise that returns fruits.

-How would `Promise.allSettled()` would work in such case?
+How would `Promise.allSettled()` would work in such a case?

 ```javascript{3}
 const statusesPromise = Promise.allSettled([